 Something real strange happened in the eighties.

-No, I’m not referring to Boy George.
-Or the proliferation of fluorescent clothing and polished cotton disco pants.
+No, I’m not referring to the proliferation of fluorescent clothing and polished cotton disco pants.
 Or the popularity of applying eye-liner before a night out on the town – among heterosexual males.

 Nor am I referring to the beyond-boofy hairdos of the era that sported fringes so large they gave more shade than a Stratco verandah.